-    Registration opens in the spring of each year and is directed through the WRTC.
+Registration opens in the spring of each year and is directed through the West River Teacher Center.
 Space is limited.
 Register early!
 Registration fees are non-refundable.
 PLEASE contact us if you are registered but unable to attend.

 The Discovery Dome is a portable, full-dome theater.
 Students are surrounded with roaring dinosaurs, fascinating planets, and explosive storms – all immersive, engaging, and realistic.
 Developed by the Houston Museum of Natural Science and Rice University, this theater offers a state-of-the-art visual learning experience that can address many different fields of science for any grade level.
 Most shows are 20-25 minutes long.

 We will offer area teachers an opportunity to experience the dome, preview the shows, and ask questions.
 (1 ½ hours after school)

 Teachers and administrators can request that the dome be brought to their school.
 A technician travels with the dome, sets it up, and runs the programs.
 The dome requires the use of a gymnasium or similar facility which can accommodate the 5-meter circular footprint.
 The dome seats approximately 25-30 students at a time.
 Multiple shows can be done the same day for the same school.